Frequently Asked Questions

 Here in the province of British Columbia, the only professional translation association is S.T.I.B.C.
 (The Society of Translators and Interpreters of British Columbia).
 You can access their official website and directory by clicking HERE .

-Question 2: How do I request a quote or translation?
+Question 2: How to obtain a certified translation?

 Question 3: How much does a translation cost?